peizong/DIST-Toolkit/README.md

 This is the first part of the DIST toolkit.
 The second part is about multi-scale modeling of dislocations and strains.
 This part will be online soon.

+Please write me if you have problems with the toolkit.
+The email address can be found from the DIST paper below.

 If you find this toolkit is helpful to you, please kindly cite the following paper:
 Zongrui Pei, DIST: A dislocation-simulation toolkit, Computer Physics Communications 233(2018)44-50.